-- 1. Maximise the ministries: By 2016, we will redesign an integrated world-class ministry model that: empowers Implementing Partners to most effectively deliver age-appropriate holistic child development programming, engages supporters more deeply, and continuously builds Compassion's brand. - 2.
-Transform core processes with technology: We will innovate our global core processes and apply effective technology while replacing ineffective systems to enable the 2020 Vision. - 3.
+- 1. Maximise the ministries: By 2016, we will redesign an integrated world-class ministry model that empowers Implementing Partners to most effectively deliver age-appropriate holistic child development programming, engages supporters more deeply, and continuously builds Compassion's brand. - 2.
+Transform core processes with technology (TCPT): We will innovate our global core processes and apply effective technology while replacing ineffective systems to enable the 2020 Vision. - 3.
 Mobilise the church: We will leverage our expertise, reputation and tools to mobilise the Church to effectively respond to the needs of children in poverty. - 4.
-Strengthen sponsor engagement: We will transform our connections between: sponsors and beneficiaries; supporters and Compassion; supporters with one another; and supporters and potential supporters in order to maximise engagement. - 5.
+Strengthen sponsor engagement: We will transform our connections between: sponsors and beneficiaries; supporters and Compassion; supporters with one another; and supporters and potential supporters, in order to maximise engagement. - 5.
 Seize global opportunities for expansion: We will seize opportunities for growth to increase global funding.

 As part of a global network, each partner country has its own strategy to help achieve the 2020 Vision.
-For Compassion Australia, we have divided this strategy across three distinct phases:
+For Compassion Australia, this strategy has been divided across three distinct phases:

 - Phase 1: Building Capacity

-- Phase 2:Transition
+- Phase 2:Transition to Growth

 - Phase 3: Growth

-In financial year 2013 - 2014, Compassion Australia will commence the second and final year of a capacity building phase that focuses on reviewing our processes, systems and people.
-Based on Compassion International's global moves, Compassion Australia has identified five strategic focus areas for Phase 1: Building Capacity: God, our staff, His Church, our supporters and children.
+In financial year 2013 - 2014, Compassion Australia completed the second and final year of a capacity building phase that focused on empowering staff and reviewing our processes and systems.
+Based on Compassion International's global moves, Compassion Australia identified strategic focus areas for Phase 1: Building Capacity: God, Staff, the Church, supporters and children.